 I brought two types of bullets on this hunt: 258 grain RWS H-Mantles and 286 grain Swift A-Frames.
 The H-Mantle is an outstanding bullet developed in Germany that combines rapid expansion with deep penetration.
 Now there is no such thing as a free lunch, but the H-Mantle comes pretty close on medium sized game.
 The bullet also has a sharp shoulder that cuts a “cookie-cutter” clean entry and exit hole to ensure that the wound does not close up and will continue to bleed in order to aid tracking.
 With this in mind, I chambered one of the H-Mantles and filled the rest of the magazine with A-Frames.

 I had also recently purchased a set of Howard Leight electronic earmuffs.
 They are both noise canceling for loud noises and noise amplifying for quiet ones.
-While these particular earmuffs are designed for regular sport shooting, I decided to see how they would work for hunting.
+While these particular earmuffs are designed for regular sport shooting, I decided to see how they would work for protecting my hearing while hunting.
 My experiences in Iraq left me very conscious of preserving my hearing, even for a single shot, and I figured any noise amplifying advantage that these earmuffs could give me would also be a great bonus.

 The first day of the hunt dawned in the high 20s, much colder than I was used to for Georgia in October.
 Matt and I awoke and had a quick breakfast while we prepared for the hunt.
 Since black bears have such a keen sense of smell, the guides covered Matt and I head to toe with scent blocking spray before driving us to our respective stands.
 The sky was black as coal while the guide drove me to my stand in his ATV.
 Once there, he left strict instructions not to leave under any circumstances, especially if I shot a bear.
 If I shot a bear, or wanted to leave for any reason, I was to call him on my cell phone and he would come to get me.